kylecoberly/simple-sheets/README.md

 # Simple Sheets Reader

 Reads Google Sheets row data, perfect for sheets populated by Google Forms.
+This is a wrapper for the very powerful-yet-overwhelming official Sheets API.

 Authenticates via JWTs and a [Google Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) by looking for the presence of a `SHEETS_CLIENT_EMAIL` environment variable and a private key environment variable named `SHEETS_PRIVATE_KEY`.
 See `.env.example` for an example.
 These will have to be copied from the `.json` file that Google Service Accounts generate.